All roads lead to Rome…

 I know what you’re thinking.
 “But we can’t let our customers interact with every portion of our SAP system!”

-That’s why a properly-architected SAP ecommerce solution (like Corevist Commerce) limits your customer interaction with SAP to data that’s relevant to the buying experience.
+That’s why a properly-architected SAP ecommerce solution (like the Corevist Platform) limits your customer interaction with SAP to data that’s relevant to the buying experience.

 You can get as sophisticated as you want in limiting (or expanding) customer interaction with your SAP data.
 For example, say you want to provide an ATP (available to promise) calculation from SAP, to the ecommerce store, in real time.
 That way, you display an inventory number that’s tailored for that customer—showing them exactly how much product is available to them, rather than the total amount of available product (which you hope to allocate evenly among your big customers).